bonatwagner/mcglm/README.md

 responses, whether continuous or mixed.

-Its main strength lies in the ability to capture complex relationships among variables through multiple covariance structures, enabling more realistic and robust multivariate modeling.
+Its main strength lies in the ability to capture complex relationships between variables through multiple covariance structures, enabling more realistic and robust multivariate modeling.

 This package was developed as part of the Wagner’s Ph.D. thesis,